-In case you hadn’t noticed, it snowed.
-A lot.
-Which can only mean one thing… it’s time to dust off your skis, snowboards and boots because Hogadon Basin Ski Area will be opening very soon.
+This year's ski season is upon us, and before long, the mountain will be covered in snow and you'll be planning your first visit to Hogadon Basin Ski Area.
 As one of Casper’s many jewels, we are just as excited as you are for opening day which is currently projected for early December (depending on weather conditions, with limited runs).
 But before you get too excited and race up the mountain unprepared, here’s everything you need to know about Hogadon.

 1. How Much Will All The Fun Cost Me?

-If you’re interested in enjoying everything Hogadon has to offer all winter, we suggest looking into their season passes.
+If you’re interested in enjoying everything Hogadon Basin Ski Area has to offer all winter, we suggest looking into their season passes.
 Their pre-season passes are on sale until December, so we suggest you hurry as prices will increase once the season officially kicks off!

 - Young children (5 years or younger): It’s free!

-As an extra incentive to purchase a season pass, you’ll also receive discounted rates at other ski resorts around Wyoming and neighboring states like South Dakota through Hogadon’s partnership program.
+As an extra incentive to purchase a season pass, you’ll also receive discounted rates at other ski resorts around Wyoming and neighboring states through Hogadon’s partnership program.
 For anyone interested in daily rates, you can find them here.
-Keep in mind, you can purchase a full day pass (9 a.m. to 4 p.m.) or an afternoon half day pass (12:30 p.m. to 4 p.m.) or a night skiing pass (3 p.m. to 8 p.m.
+Keep in mind, you can purchase a full-day pass (9 a.m. to 4 p.m.), an afternoon half-day pass (12:30 p.m. to 4 p.m.) or a night skiing pass (3 p.m. to 8 p.m.
 Friday and Saturday).

-2. Will There Be Hills To Match My Skill Level?
+3. Will The Slopes Match My Skill Level?

-Whether you’ve never skied before or you’ve been doing it for years, we guarantee that Hogadon will have trails to accommodate you.
+Whether you’ve never skied or boarded before or you’re seasoned on the mountain, we guarantee that Hogadon will have trails to accommodate you.
 With two beginner trails to learn and practice on, “I’ve never skied before” is no excuse to not at least give it a try.
-If you’re looking for something that’s not too easy and not too hard, there’s 8 intermediate trails that would have goldilocks saying, “they’re just right”.
-For anyone looking for a challenge, Hogadon offers 18 expert trails that’ll keep you entertained all season long.
-For a full list of trails and to stay up-to-date on their statuses, click here.
+If you’re looking for more moderate runs to test your skills, there are eight intermediate paths to ski or snowboard down.
+For anyone looking for a challenge, Hogadon Basin Ski Area offers 18 expert trails that’ll keep you entertained all season long.
+For a full list of trails and updated information, visit Hogadon's website.

-After a few hours on the slopes, you’re bound to get hungry.
-Thankfully, Hogadon has a food court with several options to chose from.
-For quick grab-and-go items, grab a bowl of soup or chili to warm you up, a salad or some yogurt.
+After a few hours on the slopes, you’ll be in much need of a little apres.
+Thankfully, Hogadon has a food court with several options to choose from.
+For quick grab-and-go items, you can easily grab a bowl of soup or chili to warm you up or chow down on a salad or some yogurt.
 If you need a longer break from the cold, order a burger, chicken sandwich or even a freshly baked pizza.
-If you want a drink to reward yourself for making it down an expert hill without falling, there’s also a full bar.
+If you want a cold beer or spirit to reward yourself for making it down an expert hill without falling, there’s also a full bar.
 Click here to view the full menu.

 There’s no hiding it and there’s certainly no avoiding it – Casper can get a little windy.
 Therefore, dress to protect.
-The wind can sometimes contain blowing ice and snow, so wear a facemask to ensure you’re fully protected.
+The wind can sometimes contain blowing ice and snow, so face protection and lots of layers are always a good idea.
 Casper is also known for being blessed with the sun during the winter, and you can still get sunburned when it’s cold outside!
 Make sure you bring sunscreen and sunglasses or goggles.
-One last tip, stay away from wearing cotton clothing like jeans, sweatshirts and sweatpants against your skin as it absorbs sweat and snow and will only make you colder.
-For more details on what to wear, here’s some of Hogadon’s recommendations.
+One last tip: stay away from wearing cotton clothing like jeans, sweatshirts and sweatpants against your skin as cotton absorbs sweat and snow and will only make you colder.
+For more details on what to wear, here are some of Hogadon’s recommendations.

 Photo Taken by Louis Arevalo

-If you don’t have your own equipment and are looking to rent it for the day, Mountain Sports and Zeelo’s Cranks N Planks are both great options.
-Both shops will have skis, snowboards, boots, helmets and anything else you’ll need for your snowy adventure on the mountain.
-Plus, Mountain Sports has a location at Hogadon so that you don’t have to go out of your way to get what you need.
+If you don’t have your own equipment and are looking to rent it for the day, Mountain Sports is your go-to outdoor shop.
+Located in the basement of the lodge, they have skis, snowboards, boots, helmets and anything else you’ll need for your snowy adventure on the mountain.